maharjanmamata/Pathogen-Data-Analysis-Training/setup_instructions.md

 ---

-## 5. Save and Commit Your Changes (Optional)
+## 5. Save and Commit Your Changes
-You can use GitHub Desktop to save your progress:
+Use GitHub Desktop to save and track your work:
 1. After making changes in RStudio, go back to GitHub Desktop.
 2. You should see your changed files listed.
-3. Write a short **summary of your changes**, and click **Commit to main**.
+3. Write a short **summary of your changes**, and click **Commit to your branch**.
-4. Click **Push origin** to upload your changes to your GitHub fork.
+4. Click **Push origin** to upload your branch and changes to GitHub.

 ---

 ## Reminder
-**As long as you're working in your own forked copy of the repository, you will not affect the instructor's files or the main branch**.
-Feel free to experiment, take notes, and try running different versions of the code!
+As long as you're working in your **own branch**, you won’t affect the main branch or other participants.
+Be sure to regularly **pull** any new changes from the instructor by clicking **"Fetch origin"** and **"Pull origin"** in GitHub Desktop.

+Let us know if you have questions or need help!